wangywUST/wangywust.github.io/llm-course-2025.md

 ### Final Projects

 Every student should complete a final project related to LLMs and present it in the final classes.
+A project report should be completed before the presentation and submitted to https://drive.google.com/drive/folders/1foBTff-e2GpbRGu97B125TFwSLKJX54l?usp=sharing The file should be named as "Your Name.pdf" The format should follow the 2025 ACL long paper template (https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).
+Good examples are at https://aclanthology.org/events/acl-2024/#2024acl-long

+The final project scores will be calculated through 50% Instructor's rating + 50% Classmates' rating.
+After all the presentations, every student will be asked to choose 3 best projects.
+The classmates' ratings will be based on the ratings of all the classmates.